quinn424/gameCollectionProject/README.md

 People with large collections of games that want a simple way to add or remove titles.

 What is the purpose of the software?
-To remove and manage a large collection of games, although it can technically be used to manage other media if listed in the same format
+To manage, add, and remove from a large collection of games, although it can also be used to manage other media if listed in the same format

 Where and when will the software be used?
 When a game needs its information to be quickly viewed.